 Then Streetfighter: The Legend of Chun-Li in Thailand a more conventional action film with numerous 35mm 3perf cameras.

 Wallander followed in Sweden, again with Red's.

-I've been shooting commercials and promos in 3d for Mercedes and Sky recently, I'm trying to concentrate on work that stretches me so 3D at 160mph and 3D at 1000fps!
+I shot commercials and promos in 3d for Mercedes and Sky, I was trying to concentrate on work that stretched me so 3D at 160mph and 3D at 1000fps!

 I met Dominic Brunt while he was producing Graces Story and we got on well.